Why United Kingdom

 • 🤝

-Anti-Competitive Practices Enforcement against cartels, price-fixing, bid-rigging, and abuses of dominant market positions under the Competition Act.
+Anti-Competitive Practices Enforcement under the Competition Act 1998 against anti-competitive agreements (Chapter I prohibition), including cartels, price-fixing, bid-rigging, and market-sharing; and abuses of dominant market positions (Chapter II prohibition).
+Cartel conduct is also a criminal offence under the Enterprise Act 2002.

 • 💼